 2. Nominate a single point of contact

 Nominate the Single Point of Contact(SPOC), whose decision making overrides the teams’ views.
-This could be yourself, Architect or the marketing agency entrusted with the project.
-It will help limit confusion and conflicting comments into the project, thus in-turn ensuring smooth execution till final delivery.
+This could be yourself, Architect, or the marketing agency entrusted with the project.
+It will help limit confusion and conflicting comments into the plan, thus in-turn ensuring smooth execution till final delivery.

 We would recommend that once everyone in the team has given their inputs, the point of contact summarizes the notes and looks for any potential conflicts.
-In an ideal world, SPOC then sends feedback as a nice collated document.
+In an ideal world, SPOC then sends feedback as an excellent collated document.

 3. Set aside time to review thoroughly

-In an ideal world, everyone wants their deliverables completed ‘yesterday’, However, this can in turn haunt you if you rush things too much.
-The render process itself is complex and time consuming art.
-Most of the studios across the world would have some internal process to accommodate projects via resource re-allocation etc and meet all deadlines.
+In a perfect world, everyone wants their deliverables completed ‘yesterday,’ However, this can, in turn, haunt you if you rush things too much.
+The rendering process itself is complicated and time-consuming art.
+Most of the studios across the world would have some internal process to accommodate projects via resource re-allocation etc. and meet all deadlines.
 But rushed or slack reviews can cost you loads of money and energy.
 Also, the final deliverable is still left with errors to be compromised with.

 Make sure that you sit with all stakeholders and review your drafts thoroughly.
 Take help from an internal team member who might be good at constructive critique and insightful inputs.